macmillancontentscience/tidybert/tests/testthat/_snaps/bert_classification-fit.md

     Warning <simpleWarning>
       argument is not numeric or logical: returning NA Output
-      * Avg time per training batch: NA
+      * Avg time per training epoch: NA

       -- Results ---------------------------------------------------------------------
       Metrics observed in the last epoch.